AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >**The most common use of Dispatcher** is to cache responses from an AEM **publish instance**, to increase the responsiveness and security of your externally facing published website.
 Most of the discussion focuses on this case.
 >
->But, the Dispatcher can also be used to increase the responsiveness of your **author instance**, particularly if you have a large number users editing and updating your website.
+>But, the Dispatcher can also be used to increase the responsiveness of your **author instance**.
+This fact is true, particularly if you have a large number of users editing and updating your website.
 For details specific to this case see [Using a Dispatcher with an Author Server](#using-a-dispatcher-with-an-author-server), below.

 ## Why use Dispatcher to implement Caching? {#why-use-dispatcher-to-implement-caching}